honestbleeps/Reddit-Enhancement-Suite/README.md

 ### Using Gulp for building RES

-RES can also be built with gulp, an advanced build manager similar to grunt
+RES can also be built with [gulp](http://gulpjs.com/), an advanced build manager similar to grunt.

-You will need [node.js](http://node.js.org) installed on your system
+You will need [node.js](http://node.js.org) installed on your system.

-First time use: (You will need root priviliges)
+First time use:

-1. Run 'npm install -g gulp'
+1. Run `npm install -g gulp`.
-2. Navigate to your RES folder
+2. Navigate to your RES folder.
-3. Run 'npm install gulp-minify-css gulp-uglify gulp-imagemin gulp-rename gulp-concat gulp-notify del gulp-bump gulp-zip' (Without Quotes)
+3. Run `npm install gulp-minify-css gulp-uglify gulp-imagemin gulp-rename gulp-concat gulp-notify del gulp-bump gulp-zip`

 Usage: